 I think it has become more secure and unapologetic about what it stands for and who it represents.
 I have also learned to become more accepting of my own creative process, knowing that it isn’t a very traditional manner of making.
 Taking the reins without compromising on design and moral values, equally, has been a development that’s quite liberating!

-New Zealand Fashion Week has included both diversity and sustainability into its mission this year and Starving Artist Fund truly embodies both of those ideals.
+Starving Artist Fund truly embodies the ideals of both sustainability and diversity.
 Why do you think that these are important in the fashion industry?

 I see diversity as a reflection of reality, rather than an ideal.
 We live in a world full of very beautifully different people and cannot communicate with them through an invented commercially – washed, fiction – based image.
 It doesn‘t make any sense.